Pioreactor/docs.pioreactor/user-guide/03-Extending your Pioreactor/05-calibrate-od600.md

 Calibrations are applied automatically.
 That is, after performing a calibration, your future experiments that use optical density readings will use the post-calibration values and be displayed in the UI and saved to the database.

-If you wish to stop using calibrations, you can switch if off in the config.ini by setting adding `use_calibations=0` under the  `[od_config]` section.
+If you wish to stop using calibrations, you can switch if off in the config.ini by setting adding `use_calibations=0` under the  `[od_reading.config]` section.

 ## Viewing your previous calibrations